thisnotBryanL/RelationalDatabase/README.md

 ## This Database will keep track of:

--Student Portfolio (and Personal information)
+- Student Portfolio (and Personal information)

--Internship Information
+- Internship Information

--Supervisor Information
+- Supervisor Information

--Evaluation information (reviews from both student and supervisor)
+- Evaluation information (reviews from both student and supervisor)

--Portfolio Review
+- Portfolio Review

 ## Current To-Do list:

--Figure out all the ways the user can input information
+- Figure out all the ways the user can input information

--Design Schema
+- Design Schema

--Configure Queries
+- Configure Queries

--Develop GUI
+- Develop GUI